 The Triflex tine 400 can be equipped with different shares to adapt to different working depths and tasks.
 3 types of shares are available with the patented Knock-on® system.
 It is the easiest way of changing parts on a cultivator, either to adapt the machine to the job to be done or to change wearing parts.

 Leaving an even surface

-In order to create an even surface for a fine seedbed, Kverneland offers two options of levelling tools for the Turbo.
+In order to create an even surface for a fine seedbed, Kverneland offers various options of levelling tools for the Turbo.

 There are levelling tines which are a very easy and economic way of levelling and to handle normal straw conditions on light to medium soil types.

 When it comes to heavy amounts of residues and also more clay or loamy soils the levelling discs are more suitable.

 Both versions are overload protected by a spring to avoid damages in stony or other difficult conditions.
 Individual springs ensure individual release of tines or discs and keep levelling quality even in stony conditions.
 The pressure on this spring and also the angle of the levelling discs/tines can be adjusted for a perfect results.